purpleorchid360/KMHinstitute2021/content/masters-of-science/radiology-imaging-masters.md

 ---
 title: "M.Sc.
 Radiography and Imaging Technology"
 draft: false
-featuredImage: /assets/images/anchoring_bias-post.jpg
-categories: ["postgraduate", "radiography","imaging" ]
-tags: ["masters","science","msc"]
-keywords: ["hugo", "bootstrap","serverless", "hosting"]
+featuredimage: /images/photo-1200x400.jpg
 menu:
   main:
     identifier: "master-radio"
     weight: 310
     parent: "msc"
 ---
-# M.Sc.
-Radiography and Imaging Technology

-## Affiliation
+### Affiliation

 The Tamil Nadu Dr.M.G.R.
 Medical University

-## Approval
+### Approval

 The course is approved by the Atomic Energy Regulatory Board, Government of India

-## Objective
+### Objective

 To provide specialized training in Radiology and Imaging Technology and its application in order to create qualified manpower to handle modern radiological equipments with a successful carrier.
 They will be trained clinically in hand by patient including radiography, fluoroscopy, mammography, computer tomography, magnetic resonance imaging and ultrasound.

 After successful completion of the M.Sc. course, students will have a broad knowledge of principles, technology, instrumentation, recent developments, proper handling of the modern radiological equipments.
 They are expected to carry out various radiological procedures and patient preparation in good quality

-## Career Options
+### Career Options

 The candidate with M.Sc. qualification finds job opportunities in leading hospitals, including teaching post, as Asst.
 Professor.
 Higher studies such as Ph.D is also possible.

-## Medium
+### Medium

 English

-## Duration
+### Duration

 2 Years course of study

-## Annual Intake
+### Annual Intake

 10 seats

-## Eligibility
+### Eligibility

 B.Sc.
 Radiology & Imaging Technology or its equivalent

+### Condition for Eligibility

+Candidates those who are NOT belonging to the Tamil Nadu Dr.M.G.R Medical University, the candidates to get eligible certificate through Tamil Nadu Dr.M.G.R Medical University